 How We Can Help You: Our Dallas car accident lawyers have well-established relationships with medical doctors, chiropractors, surgeons, diagnostic facilities, hospitals / surgical centers, and pharmacies who can provide you with medical services and treatment at no initial cost to you.
 These medical providers – who typically specialize in treating car accident victims – will delay billing you for the services until your case has concluded.

-Q: What insurance claims should you file?
+Q: What insurance claims should you file after an auto accident?